Meet Professional Care You Can Trust

 ATTENTION: Due to the COVID-19 crisis, our doors have close to the public and all Primary Care and Behavioral Health services are now being given through tele-health appointments.

 Monday – Thursday 8:00 a.m. – 5:00 p.m., Friday 8 a.m. -12 noon

 Children below 13: Wednesday – Thursday 8:00 a.m. – 5:00 p.m., Friday 8 a.m. – 12 noon.

-Note: First time customers will need to bring a Tribal I.D. or certification form of Indian Blood if enrolled in a federally recognized tribe, or other proof of descendancy.
+Note: First time customers will need a Tribal I.D. or certification form of Indian Blood if enrolled in a federally recognized tribe, or other proof of descendancy.